qidian99/webreg/README.md

 * Course card popup (Calendar View)
 * Small course card (In Calendar)

+## Tag history

+### v1.0.0
+* First draft of CourseCard.

+### v1.0.1
+* Updated grid to be more fluid in CourseCard.
+* Fixed layout issues in CourseCard.

+### v1.0.2
+* Added display options in CourseCard.
+* Added status and status text for CourseCard.
+* Fragmentize components in CourseCard.
+* Added callback functions in CourseCard.

 ## How to deploy

 Fork this repo, clone it to your local computer, and edit the `package.json` along with every other required file to match your project.